Study options for Hong Kong taxation subjects

 - Within 'My Membership', select 'Apply for update'

-- Select 'Start Application' and move to 'Education', where you can search for and add the unit of study you completed with The Open University of Hong Kong
+- Select 'Start Application' and move to 'Education', where you can search for and add the unit of study you completed with Hong Kong Metropolitan University

 - Move to 'Documents' and upload a colour scan of your statement of results as a supporting document